Scam Call Guidance

 The following websites provide more information on scams and where you can find help

-If you are concerned about a scam that is using a mobile number connected by Pivotel, you can let us know by getting in touch at https://www.pivotel.com.au/contact-us/ or call 1300 882 448.
+If you are concerned about a scam that is using a mobile number connected by Pivotel, you can let us know by getting in touch at https://www.pivotel.com.au/contact-us/, by clicking here to lodge an online request to have the number investigated, or by calling 1300 882 448.
 We will investigate the issue, and once confirmed, take prompt action to block the mobile number to stop it being used for voice and SMS messaging.